Wolvend/OriGene/README.md

 If you have any questions, please raise an issue or contact us at [shuangjia.zheng@sjtu.edu.cn](mailto:shuangjia.zheng@sjtu.edu.cn) or [zhongyuezhang@sjtu.edu.cn](mailto:zhongyuezhang@sjtu.edu.cn).

+## 8. Acknowledgements

+Thanks to DeepSeek, ChatGPT, Claude, and Gemini for providing powerful language models that made this project possible.
+Special thanks to the human experts who assisted us in benchmarking and evaluating the agent's performance!

 ## The full source code is coming soon!